RRSP DECISIONS AND CHOICES

 Capital gains on foreign securities are treated the same as all other capital gains and included on the income tax return's Schedule 3 list.
 Only half the gain is considered taxable.
 There is no withholding tax.
 Remember that many investments generate profits from a combination of interest, dividends, capital gains and foreign exchange rate changes.
 You must pro-rate their different tax effects.

-- With few exception, the Canadian brokerages do not allow you to hold US dollars inside an RRSP or they charge you an ongoing fee for the privilege.
+- Many Canadian brokerages do not allow you to hold US dollars inside an RRSP or they charge you an ongoing fee for the privilege.
 The government allows it but the brokerages claim there are technical problems.
 The result is that all US dollar transactions (distributions received, purchases, sales) get settled in Loonies and incur a fee for swapping between Loonies and US dollars.
 The fee will be hidden within the exchange rate they give you.
 Depending on the size of the transaction and your broker this can be between 1% and 2%.
 When you sell one US security and buy a replacement you incur the fee twice.
 Some brokerages allow you to make a special request to cancel the fees if both the sale/purchase are done the same day and for equal values.
 How long you hold an individual security determines how frequently you trigger the fee with purchases and sales .

 - Distributions of interest and dividends out of the US have 15% withheld according to treaties.
 In taxable accounts this is not a problem because you recover the amount on your personal tax return.
-You must only remember to claim the taxes withheld as an offset to your Canadian income tax liability (IT-270R3).
+You must only remember to claim the taxes withheld as an offset to your Canadian income tax liability.
 Don't forget to claim the provincial portion as well.

 The US treaty allows dividends and interest going into pension-type accounts to NOT have this tax withheld.
 So RRSP accounts should not have any withholding, but TFSAs will - because they are not pension-type accounts.
 If your broker is wrongly allowing US withholdings inside your RRSP it is probably because they have not filed the necessary form (W8BEN).